derekvawdrey/r-place-pixel-map/README.md

 ## Things I added for CSS deliverable

 - I decided to go with SCSS for compiling to css.
-While we haven't learned this in class, I believe it is better for me for organiziation.
+While we haven't learned this in class, I believe it is better for me for organiziation. **_Styles are also in main.css_**
 - I have modified all the page structures to better fit my design.
 - I have added a font from google fonts
 - I rearranged my repository so that it is easier to manage all my files.